 A personal relationship with the monarch could protect one's wealth, or cost a life.
 Sir Walter Raleigh experienced kindness and favors, but also punishment from Queen Elizabeth I.

 For those who were not in favor with the current monarch, the only legitimate way to object to royal decisions was to be allied with the next king.
 During the reign of King George II the English political parties had not fully emerged, and opposition to the king tended to gather around the Prince of Wales to avoid being accused of threatening the monarchy itself.
 Allies of the king's son were somewhat protected.

 King George II and Queen Caroline were not fond of their older son Frederick or his wife Augusta, the Princess of Wales.
-During the reign of King George II the English political parties had not fully emerged, and opposition to the king tended to gather around the Prince of Wales, he had not gotten along well with his father either.]
+Friction between father and son was already a family tradition.
+When George II had been Prince of Wales, he had not gotten along well with his father George I.